Skip to main content

 print(f"Session created: {session.id}")

-Send a single message
+Store a single message

-Send messages in OpenAI or Anthropic format:
+Store messages in OpenAI, Anthropic, or Gemini format:

 from acontext import AcontextClient